k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 - **Do not Retain** - avoid saving the task's entities and/or Reference tables in Fabric (instead of saving and deleting).
 This option can be used, for example, to run an Extract task on a large subset of entities in order to populate the TDM parameter’s tables on each entity without saving the entities into Fabric.

 - Set unit of measure (Minutes, Hours, Days ...) and value.
 For example, save the data in Fabric for 2 days.
-After 2 days the data are automatically deleted from Fabric.
+After 2 days the data is automatically deleted from Fabric.

   Note that the **retention period** can be set in **minutes**, **hours**, **days**, **weeks** or **years**, depending on the maximum retention period set in the TDM DB.
 Both parameters - default retention period and maximum retention period - are set in the [TDM DB](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md).

 #### Default Retention Period

-- Data versioning is cleared - Do not Delete.
+- Data versioning is cleared - do not Delete.
 - Data versioning is checked - 5 days.
-A retention period must be set on a Data Versioning Extract task, i.e. the retention period must be set to a value greater than zero when the Data Versioning is checked.
+A retention period must be set on a Data Versioning Extract task, i.e., the retention period must be set to a value greater than zero when the Data Versioning is checked.